Gamadril/hyperion-remote/README.md

 Installation
 ------------
-Current builds are available in Chrome Web Store and online.
+Current builds are available in Chrome Web Store.
+You can also just open http://gamadril.github.io/hyperion-remote in your browser and use it.
+Server settings will be saved on your device, you don't have to enter them each time.

 3rd party components
 --------------------